Last Updated on 6 July 2023 by Editorial Team

 Arbitration is a more formal procedure than mediation in which a neutral third party makes a legally enforceable judgement on the disagreement.
 This procedure is more expensive than mediation and should be used only as a last option.

-Understanding your legal rights as a commercial tenant in the UK is critical.
+To sum up, understanding your legal rights as a commercial tenant in the UK is critical.
 Knowing your rights, from lease agreements to rent reviews and repairs, can help you prevent legal problems and ensure that your landlord treats you fairly.

 FAQs – Commercial Tenant Rights

-What is the minimum notice period for terminating a commercial lease agreement?
+Q. What is the minimum notice period for terminating a commercial lease agreement?

-Can a landlord enter a commercial property without the tenant’s permission?
+Q. Can a landlord enter a commercial property without the tenant’s permission?

 Landlords in the United Kingdom are required by law to give tenants notification before accessing a commercial property.
 This notification should be in writing and include the reason for the visit.

-Can a tenant withhold rent payments if their landlord fails to make repairs?
+Q. Can a tenant withhold rent payments if their landlord fails to make repairs?

-What is the difference between an FRI lease and an IR lease?
+Q. What is the difference between an FRI lease and an IR lease?

 In a FRI lease, the tenant is responsible for all repairs and upkeep, whereas in an IR lease, the landlord is responsible for interior repairs and the tenant is responsible for external repairs.

-Can a tenant challenge a rent review?
+Q. Can a tenant challenge a rent review?

 As a commercial tenant, one of your rights it to be able to contest a rent review if you think it is unfair.
 This procedure, which may include mediation or arbitration, should be detailed in the tenancy agreement.

-Can a commercial landlord evict without notice?
+Q. Can a commercial landlord evict without notice?

 In the United Kingdom, a commercial landlord cannot remove a tenant without giving notice as it’s against the law and tenant’s rights.
 Before terminating the lease agreement, the landlord must follow the legal procedure described in the lease agreement and provide the tenant with sufficient notification.
 The notice period will be specified in the tenancy agreement and will be determined by the agreement’s terms.

-Tenants must thoroughly review their lease agreement to ensure that they are receiving the proper notice period.
+Subsequently, tenants must thoroughly review their lease agreement to ensure that they are receiving the proper notice period.
 In some instances, the notice period may be greater than the legal minimum, so it’s critical to read the lease agreement to prevent any legal problems.

 Need help with commercial tenant refurb works?